h5bp/Front-end-Developer-Interview-Questions/README.md

 * What excites or interests you about coding?
 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
-(OS, Editor or IDE, Browsers, Tools, etc.)
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?